babylonlabs-io/babylon-integration-deployment/README.md

 - `vigilante-reporter` for the reporter
 - `vigilante-submitter` for the submitter
 - `btcdsim` for the btcd service
-- `explorer` for the explorer
-- `nginx-proxy` for the nginx proxy
 - `faucet-frontend` for the frontend of the faucet
 - `faucet-backend` for the backend of the faucet

-#### Sanity checks

-Here are some checks that one can use to quickly verify if some basic things are working properly (by viewing the explorer):
-- On the first minutes, at least 100 blocks get reported
-- Checkpoints become sealed
-- Sealed checkpoints become submitted relativelly quickly when new Bitcoin blocks get generated
-- Checkpoints become confirmed and finalized

-If something goes wrong, viewing the logs for services can help.